 Dr. Lyle Micheli - Director

-Lyle J. Micheli, M.D., is director of the Division of Sports Medicine at Children's Hospital and Associate Clinical Professor of Orthopaedic Surgery at Harvard Medical School in Boston, Massachusetts.
+Lyle J. Micheli, M.D., is director of the Division of Sports Medicine at Children's Hospital and Professor of Orthopedic Surgery, Part Time at Harvard Medical School in Boston, Massachusetts.
 He received his undergraduate degree from Harvard College in 1962 and his medical degree from Harvard Medical School in 1966.
 As an undergraduate student, Dr. Micheli was a keen athlete, competing in rugby, gridiron football, and boxing.

 He is a past president of the American College of Sports Medicine (president 1989-1990), having also served on the Board of this organization and as Vice-President of Medicine.
 Since 1988, Dr. Micheli has represented the American College of Sports Medicine in the selection process of the Sport Science Award of the International Olympic Committee President.
 He served as Chairperson of the Massachusetts Governor's Committee on Physical Fitness and Sports from 1991 - 2004.
 In 1998, he was elected to the Executive Board of the International Federation of Sports Medicine (FIMS), where he previously served on the Education Commission since 1990 and as its chairperson from 1995 to 1998.
 In 2002, Dr. Micheli was elected Vice-President of FIMS.